izikeros/blog/content/posts/notes/add_logo_to_notebook_header_cell.md

 date: 2021-10-12
 status: published
 tags: jupyter, howto, notebook, jupyter-notebook, project, visual-identification, logo
-summary: Instruction hot to add a logo to notebook header cell to strengthen visual-identification of the project
+summary: Instruction on how to add a logo to notebook header cell to strengthen visual identification of the project
 slug: add-logo-to-notebook-header
 category: note
 citation_needed: true